 You can also select an artboard or a group of artboards and click the + icon to add all the colors and character styles from the artboards to the Assets panel.

-Colors character styles, and symbols added to the Assets panel remain there even if you delete the asset itself from the artboard - allowing you to reuse the asset whenever you need it next.
+Colors, gradients, character styles, and symbols added to the Assets panel remain there even if you delete the asset itself from the artboard, allowing you to reuse the asset whenever you need it next.

-- Click a color in the Assets panel or right click the color, and select Apply as Fill.
+- To apply a color fill, either click the color in the Assets panel, or right click the color and select Apply as Fill.

-- To apply a color stroke (border), select the object, right-click a color in the Assets panel, and select Apply as Border.
+- To apply a color stroke (border), right-click a color in the Assets panel, and select Apply as Border.

-A symbol is an object that can be reused multiple times across artboards in your document.
-All instances of a symbol used in your project are linked, which means any update made to one instance is instantly reflected in all other instances.
+A symbol is an object or group of objects that can be reused multiple times across artboards in your project.
+All instances of a symbol used in your project are linked.
+That is, any update made to one instance is instantly reflected in all other instances.

-To convert an object into a symbol, you can do one of the following actions:
+To convert an object into a symbol, perform one of the following actions:

 - Right-click the object and select Make Symbol.

-- Select the object and press Command + K (on Mac), or Ctrl + K (on Windows).
+- Select the object and press Cmd + K (on Mac), or Ctrl + K (on Windows).

 - On a Mac, select the object and then select Object > Make Symbol.

-- Select the object and click + in the Symbols library.
+- Select the object and click + in the Symbols library within the Assets panel.